leighajarett/demo-github-actions/README.md

 # demo-github-actions
-Github actions for Looker demo repositories
+Two Github actions to be deployed on repositories for Looker demos